marduk191/ComfyUI-Fluxpromptenhancer/README.md

 - This node uses the [Flux-Prompt-Enhance](https://huggingface.co/gokaygokay/Flux-Prompt-Enhance) model by gokaygokay.
 - Thanks to the ComfyUI team for creating an extensible platform.
+- This project relies on the Hugging Face Transformers library for model loading and inference.